haessar/wbps_scratch/README.md

 ### `./populate_interpro_accession_dict*.py`
 Pre-populate a JSON containing IPR numbers and their descriptions, grouped by category, for a species.
 Parses attributes from annotation GFF3, as well as the TSV output from Interproscan runs on novel transcripts (from MARS).

+### `total_matched_missed_novel.ipynb`
+Summary statistics and plotting for reannotation analysis of key species, primarily for producing Figures and Tables.